TheKliko/klikos-modloader/readme.md

 This project was inspired by <a href='https://github.com/pizzaboxer/bloxstrap'>Bloxstrap</a>, an open-source, alternative bootstrapper for Roblox.
 Bloxstrap is what introduced me to the Roblox modding community and where I learned many different ways to improve my mods.
 Not being able to switch between custom mod profiles and mod priorities is what led to me creating my own modloader.
 <br></br>
-My goals for this project are the following:
+My goals for this project are:
 <ul>
     <li>
         Introducing more people to Roblox mods